dcsync/pycobalt/README.md

 the list so far:

-  - `parse_ps(content)`: parses the callback output of `bps`. returns a list of dictionaries, each representing a process with all available information
+  - `parse_ps(content)`: parses the callback output of `bps`. returns a list of dictionaries. each dictionary represents a process with all available information
-  - `findprocess(bid, proc_name, callback)`: calls `bps` to find a process by its name and calls `callback` with a list of found processes (as returned by `parse_ps`)
+  - `findprocess(bid, proc_name, callback)`: calls `bps` to find a process by name and calls `callback` with a list of matching processes (as returned by `parse_ps`)
   - `isAdmin(bid)`: checks if a beacon is SYSTEM or admin (as returned by `isadmin`)